Easy Sugar Free Low Carb Keto Chocolate Soufflé

 • Melt coconut oil and chocolate together.
 Leave to cool , stirring occasionally.

 • Meanwhile, beat the egg whites using an electric whisk until stiff peaks form.
-As they start to froth add the cream of tartar, salt and half the Swerve sweetener.
+As they start to froth add the cream of tartar, salt and half the sweetener.

-• Beat the egg yolks with the rest of sweetener until pale in colour.
-Working quickly add the melted chocolate, cacao and vanilla then spoon in the egg whites a little at a time, making sure not to deflate.
+• Beat the egg yolks with the rest of sweetener until pale in color.
+Working quickly add the melted chocolate, cacao and vanilla into the yolks.

-• Pour the batter into the skillet and bake in the oven for 10 - 11 minutes until set but slightly soft.
+• Pour the batter into the skillet and bake in the oven for 10 – 12 minutes until set but slightly soft.
 Remember it will continue to cook in the pan as it’s hot.

 Notes